tahaelhajji/GeoPaMotor/README.md

 ## :bug: Fixing bugs:
 If you encountered any bugs with the GeoPaMotor tool, contact me an email specifying the bug and the concerned motor: taha.elhajji@gmail.com.

+## :technologist: Authors:
+Authors are determined for each motor and contribution.

 # :star: Acknowledgement
 This repository is composed of multiple contributions.
 Acknowledgement is specified for each motor and contribution.